How to Look Younger Naturally

 Here is how I take care of my face on a daily basis.

 At night, I remove my eye make-up with a cotton pad and a non-toxic eye makeup remover.
-That I buy in a store and I look for something non-toxic.

 I wash my face every night with one of Suzanne’s cleansers.
 I like them all and I use whatever I have on hand.
 A couple times a week, I use one of the scrubbier ones.